Best in-wall and ceiling surround sound speaker systems

 Here at Crutchfield we're big on DIY.
 So we want to make sure you have all of the information you need to get started.

 Read my speaker placement and installation guide to learn how to map out the locations of your new custom-install system.
 And check out our in-wall wiring guide for a deep dive into how it all connects together.
+Are you designing a home theater system for small room?
+Read our small home theater ideas article.

 We provide free lifetime tech support with your purchase.
 Our Virginia-based team is here seven days a week to help with any questions that you have.